Mystery Road: Origin: Season 1

 The year is 1999, and a young Jay Swan moves back to his home town of Jardine to join the local police force.
 He must cope with his estranged father Jack and his feelings for local girl Mary Allen, as well as contending with a mysterious gang of robbers.

 Season 2

-Prequel to Mystery Road (2013 film).

 Six months on from the previous season, Jay and Mary are settled into a small town in Mary’s mother's country, and Mary is working at a local hospital.